jlcarr/LeetCode/README.md

 - **Memory**: 21.4 MB
 - **Solution**: Using a cumulative sum we can instantly compute the penalty for any index, and quickly find the minimum.

+### Problem 2487
+- **Name**: Remove Nodes From Linked List
+- **Runtime**: 401 ms
+- **Memory**: 51.29 MB
+- **Solution**: We need to check future values in the linked list, so we can verse it in place and then just travel forward through it, removing all nodes which are not ascending.
+Finish by reversing in place once more.

 ### Problem 2492
 - **Name**: Minimum Score of a Path Between Two Cities
 - **Runtime**: 1619 ms